 - Neglect: Neglect is a form of abuse that disregards the needs and importance of a senior citizen.
 This includes depriving an elder of shelter, food, clothes, and personal relationships.
 This is usually a result of the caregiver’s carelessness or indifference.

 According to the World Health Organization, 1 in 60 elders experience elder abuse.
 In addition to this disturbing statistic, approximately 1 in 3 nursing homes have been issued citations because of abuse.
 Evidently, nursing home abuse and elder abuse is alarmingly common but also severely overlooked in our current society.

 Looking For an Attorney in Florida?

 Our elders are important members of society, and they must be protected whenever possible.
-If you or a loved one is experiencing nursing home abuse, our experienced Orlando personal injury attorneys at the Payer Law Group are here to help.
+If you or a loved one is experiencing nursing home abuse, our experienced Orlando personal injury attorneys at the Payer Law are here to help.
 Elder abuse must be taken seriously, and our skilled attorneys can help you receive the compensation you deserve.
 If you are interested in obtaining more information or scheduling a free consultation, please do not hesitate to contact us at 866-930-1238 today.